 When dealing with clinical waste disposal (also known as medical waste disposal), you will require specialised and professional services in waste management — including collection.

 The handling of clinical waste, with more specific waste types like COVID-19 waste, or dental waste, is regulated by law.
 Infringements can attract severe penalties.
-Ace Waste provides High Incineration facilities, which are comprised of an approved and environmentally sound disposal option.
-We meet stringent standards for Clinical, Cytotoxic, Sanitary, Sharps, and Pharmaceutical waste.
+Ace Waste provides high temperature incineration facilities, which are comprised of an approved and environmentally sound disposal option.
+We meet stringent standards for clinical waste, sharps waste, and pharmaceutical waste, cytotoxic waste, and sanitary waste.

 Clinical waste includes the following: waste produced by medical, nursing, dental, veterinary, laboratory, pharmaceutical, podiatry, tattooing, body piercing, brothels, emergency services, blood banks, mortuary practices and other similar practices, and wastes generated in healthcare facilities or other facilities during the investigation or treatment of patients or research projects.

-As a type of Biomedical/Biohazardous waste, the categorisation of Sharps waste is a distinction under the umbrella term Clinical and Related waste; referring to any device or object used to puncture or lacerate the skin.
-It is possible for this type of waste to spread harmful blood-borne pathogens should contaminated sharps pierce the skin.
+As a type of biomedical/biohazardous waste, the categorisation of sharps waste is a distinction under the umbrella term clinical and related waste; referring to any device or object used to puncture or lacerate the skin.
+It is possible for this type of waste to spread harmful blood-borne pathogens (should contaminated sharps pierce the skin).
 The safe use and disposal of sharps requires sharps disposal training and sharps container disposal using specialised medical sharps disposal services, like what is provided at Ace Waste.

 The types of medical materials that are commonly treated as sharps waste include needles, scalpels/blades and anything attached to them (such as syringes and injection devices).
 Glass items and sharp plastics that have been contaminated with biohazardous materials also fall into this category, as do many types of cutting implements used in a medical setting, such as razors or scissors.